dhis2/dhis2-docs/src/developer/web-api/data.md

 [wiki.ihe.net](http://wiki.ihe.net/index.php?title=Quality,_Research_and_Public_Health#Current_Domain_Activities).
 ADX is still under active development and has now been published for trial implementation.
-Note that what is implemented currently in DHIS2 is the functionality to read and write adx formatted data, i.e. what is described as Content Consumer and Content Producer actors in the ADX profile.
+Note that what is implemented currently in DHIS2 is the functionality to read and write ADX formatted data, i.e. what is described as Content Consumer and Content Producer actors in the ADX profile.